Likhitha-Veganti/data-science-projects/Youth Drug Use Analysis/README.md

 We will demonstrate the use of decision trees, including ensemble methods, for each of these problem types.

 ## Data Cleaning
-Used the code provided in the YouthParse file to clean up the initial dataset and create a new dataset called 'youth_data' that includes only the substance, demographic, and youth experience columns.
+Used the code provided in the youthParse.ipynb file to clean up the initial dataset and create a new dataset called 'youth_data' that includes only the substance, demographic, and youth experience columns.
 Saved this new dataset as a CSV file for future use.
 To further clean the data, removed all rows with black or unknown values in the demographic columns, as these values do not provide any useful information.
 Additionally, dropped all null values from the youth experience columns, as we need complete data in these columns to analyze youth experiences.